yiqun-liu/Algo-Lab-ETHz/README.md

-### Online Judge
+### About Online Judge

 Some personal experience

+- Always check the function type
-- A non-void function without a return statement works fine on my own PC, but sometimes caused a TL in OJ
+  - A non-void function without a return value works fine on my own PC, but it once caused a `Time Limit` and once caused a `Segment Fault` on OJ.
+It was really hard to find out and took me about 5 hours...
   - if OJ result is not as expected, compile with `-Wall` option
 - C's `qsort` once caused a `forbidden` error.
 However, C++'s `std::sort` always works fine...
 - When your needs a lot of memory, use `std::vector` instead of C's array